Print Resize text

 About numbing medicine

-Numbing medicine could be a cream, gel, or patch.
+Using numbing medicine, like a cream, gel, or patch, can help make getting a needle less painful.
 Your pharmacist can help you choose the right product, show you how to use it safely, and talk about possible side effects.

 Where to put numbing medicine